anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Note: when IPv6 is used only the lower 64-bits of the source IPv6 address need to be recorded,
 because they must be by design all IPv6 link-Local addresses, so the upper 64-bits are just "fe80::" and can be elided.
 For IPv4, a link-Local IPv4 address {{RFC3927}} would be used, and it would always fit into the 64 bits of the `iid` field.
 On media where the Interface IDentifier (IID) is not 64-bits, a different field size for `iid` will be necessary.

+Replay protection is not included in this example security because cBRSKI or BRSKI TCP connections do also not protect against such an attack.
+If replay attack protection is desired, AES with GCM, {{RFC5288}}
+SHOULD be used.

 Detailed examples of a complete JPY message are shown in {{appendix-examples-detailed}}.